 After that, type this command in CMD (Admin).

 netsh int ip reset

 Press enter.
-And, after resetting TCP/IP, restart your computer to apply changes.
+And, after resetting the TCP/IP, restart your computer to apply changes.

 As I mentioned above, the DHCP server does assign new IP addresses to network devices.
 And, if DHCP client got stopped due to some third party services.
 Then, WiFi doesn’t have a valid IP address problem occur.
 By restarting the DHCP client you can try to resolve this problem.

 1. Press Windows + R key simultaneously to open run Window.